Woody Allen: 1977–1989: Established career

-A Midsummer Night's Sex Comedy (1982) was the first movie Allen made starring Mia Farrow, who stepped into Diane Keaton's role when Keaton was shooting Reds.
-He next directed Zelig, in which he starred as a man who has the ability to transform his appearance to that of the people surrounding him.
+Stardust Memories was based on 8½, which it parodies, and Wild Strawberries.
+Allen's comedy A Midsummer Night's Sex Comedy was adapted from Smiles of a Summer Night.
+Hannah and Her Sisters, Another Woman and Crimes and Misdemeanors have elements reminiscent of Wild Strawberries.
+In Stardust Memories (1980), Allen's character says, "I don't want to make funny movies anymore" and a running gag has various people (including visiting space aliens) telling him that they appreciate his films, "especially the early, funny ones".
+Allen considers it one of his best films.
+In 1981, Allen's play The Floating Light Bulb, starring Danny Aiello and Bea Arthur, premiered on Broadway and ran for 65 performances.
+New York Times critic Frank Rich gave the play a mild review, writing, "there are a few laughs, a few well-wrought characters, and, in Act II, a beautifully written scene that leads to a moving final curtain".
+Allen has written several off-Broadway one-act plays, including Riverside Drive, Old Saybrook (at the Atlantic Theater Company), and A Second Hand Memory (at the Variety Arts Theatre).

-Allen has combined tragic and comic elements in such films as Hannah and Her Sisters (1986) and Crimes and Misdemeanors (1989), in which he tells two stories that connect at the end.
-He also made three films about show business: Broadway Danny Rose, in which he plays a down-on-his-luck New York show business agent, The Purple Rose of Cairo, set during the Great Depression, in which a movie character comes to life to romance an unhappy housewife, and Radio Days, a film about his childhood in Brooklyn and the importance of the radio.
-The film co-starred Farrow in a part Allen wrote specifically for her.
-The Purple Rose of Cairo was named by Time as one of the 100 best films of all time.
-Allen called it one of his three best films with Stardust Memories and Match Point.
-By "best" he said he meant they came closest to his vision.
+A Midsummer Night's Sex Comedy (1982) was the first movie Allen made with Mia Farrow, who stepped into Diane Keaton's role when Keaton was shooting Reds.
+He next directed Zelig, in which he starred as a man whose appearance transforms to match that of those around him.
+Radio Days, a film about his childhood in Brooklyn and the importance of the radio, co-starred Farrow in a part Allen wrote for her.
+Time magazine called The Purple Rose of Cairo one of the 100 best films of all time.
+Allen has called it one of his three best films, with Stardust Memories and Match Point.
 In 1989, Allen and directors Francis Ford Coppola and Martin Scorsese made New York Stories, an anthology film about New Yorkers.
-Allen's short, Oedipus Wrecks, is about a neurotic lawyer and his critical mother.
-Film critic Vincent Canby of The New York Times praised the segment as a "priceless contribution" to the film.
+Vincent Canby called Allen's contribution, Oedipus Wrecks, "priceless".